Quick Picks

 Match the symptom before the device

 A humidifier for bedroom dryness belongs in one lane.
-A purifier belongs in another.
+An air purifier belongs in another.
 A dehumidifier belongs in a third.
 Most guides flatten those into one comfort bucket, and that is wrong because the fixes run in opposite directions.

 Dry skin, static, and cracked lips point to added moisture.
-Dust, pet dander, and general airborne cleanup point to a purifier.
-Condensation, clammy bedding, and musty smell point to a dehumidifier.
+Dust, pet dander, and general airborne cleanup point to a purifier, not this list.
+Condensation, clammy bedding, and musty smell point to a dehumidifier, not this list.
 If you start with the symptom, the choice gets simple fast.

 Treat noise and light as specs